atorres6d5/dashdash-server/README.md

 When a token is required for a route, it follows the following format:
 * Requires a header with 'authorization' key with a string value that is 'Bearer ' followed by the token value
 * Example: { authorization: 'Bearer eyJhbGciOiJIUz.I1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiO' }
-...(please note this is not an actual token)
+  (please note this is not an actual token)

 ## Next Steps
 - [x] Split sensitive user data (ie. hashed_passwords) into it's own table to further protect data.